studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 ### Preprocessing and Information Aggregation in the Retina

 In addition to the receptor cells (on the right in <<fig:cutaway-retina>>), there are four other layers of neurons in the retina that already provide “wiring” of signals within the retina and thus make a significant contribution to image preprocessing.
-The efficiency of these layers is evident from the fact alone that $125$ million receptors (sum of about $120$ million rods and $6$ million cones) face only $1$ million nerve fibers (ganglion cell axons, see below) in the optic nerve.
+The efficiency of these layers is evident from the fact alone that $125$ million receptors (sum of about $120$ million rods and $6$ million cones) face only $1$ million nerve fibers (ganglion cell axons) in the optic nerve.
 In other words, we register a convergence of $125:1$ between receptors and optic nerve, without, however, information recorded by the eye being simply lost at this step.

 ### The Receptive Fields

 Studies of the relationships between optical stimuli and neural activity deployed by the retina yielded rather puzzling and inexplicable results until the middle of the $20.$ century.
-The eye exposed to complete darkness showed moderate neural activity (“spontaneous firing”), contrary to expectations, but this did not increase significantly when exposed to diffuse light.
+The eye exposed to complete darkness showed moderate neural activity (“spontaneous firing”).
+But contrary to expectations, this did not increase significantly when exposed to diffuse light.
-<<fig:equal-exposure-receptive-field>> schematically shows the experimental setup in which a receptive field is diffusely illuminated
+<<fig:equal-exposure-receptive-field>> schematically shows the experimental setup in which a receptive field is diffusely illuminated.
 The action potential is derived at the ganglion cell (optic nerve) axon.

 ![Uniform (diffuse) exposure of a receptive field.](./pics/06/gleichfoermige-belichtung-rezeptives-feld.svg "equal-exposure-receptive-field#Uniform (diffuse) exposure of a receptive field [@lindsay:1981].")

 It was not until $1950$ that Stephen Kuffler was able to show that retinal ganglion cells do not respond to diffuse illumination per se, but only to local illumination contrasts.
 A punctate exposure at or near that location (= center of the receptive field) from which the derivation was made leads to a marked increase in the impulse rate (<<fig:selective-exposure-receptive-field>> – left).
-Exposure of a ring-shaped zone (= environment of the receptive field) around the derivation site has an inhibitory effect, so that even spontaneous firing disappears (<<fig:selective-exposure-receptive-field>> – right).
+Exposure of a ring-shaped zone (= surrounding of the receptive field) around the derivation site has an inhibitory effect, so that even spontaneous firing disappears (<<fig:selective-exposure-receptive-field>> – right).

 ![Selective exposure of (a) center and (b) surroundings of a receptive field.](./pics/06/selektive-belichtung-rezeptives-feld.svg "selective-exposure-receptive-field#Selective exposure of (a) center and (b) surroundings of a receptive field [@lindsay:1981].")

 More detailed investigations showed that there are two types of ganglion cells which differ according to the way they respond to exposure of their receptive field.
-In both cases, a distinction must be made between the circular center of the respective receptive field and an antagonistic ring-shaped environment.
+In both cases, a distinction must be made between the circular center of the respective receptive field and an antagonistic ring-shaped surrounding.
 Through this principle, known as lateral inhibition, an increase in image sharpness is achieved.

 ### Measurement of Visual Acuity

-The visual performance of the eye is indicated by the visual acuity, which is a measure of the visual acuity or, more precisely, the resolving power of the eye.
+The visual performance of the eye is indicated by the visual acuity, which more precisely is the resolving power of the eye.
-Visual acuity (V) is the reciprocal of the smallest angle (W~min~ in minutes of arc) below which two points can still be perceived separately.
+Visual acuity (V) is the reciprocal of the smallest angle (W~min~ in minutes of arc) at which two points can still be perceived separately.

 $$
 \sf{V}=1\sf{/W_{min}}